Recently updated

 For those who suffer

-This is an expert from Coca-Cola’s “For everyone” manifesto.
+This is an expert example from Coca-Cola’s “For everyone” manifesto.
 There are actually a lot of different versions of this script, and the gimmick for the spot is that each point is punctuated by a symbolic representation made from the bottle or packaging.

 But even without that visual connection, the script demonstrates the point of variety very well.
 Take a look at how different each of those lines are.
 Kings, magicians, the committed, and castaways.
 The distance between each of those is huge, and that’s what makes each one rewarding.
 We’re curious what’s going to come next.